adabei/handle/README.md

 ## License

 Handle is licensed under the MIT license.
-See LICENSE.md for details.
+See LICENSE for details.